M5 motorway

 The M5 is a motorway in England linking the Midlands with the South West.
 It runs from junction 8 of the M6 at West Bromwich near Birmingham to Exeter in Devon.
 Heading south-west, the M5 runs east of West Bromwich and west of Birmingham through Sandwell Valley.
-It continues past Bromsgrove (and from Birmingham and Bromsgrove is part of the Birmingham Motorway Box), Droitwich Spa, Worcester, Tewkesbury, Cheltenham, Gloucester, Bristol, Clevedon, Weston-super-Mare, Bridgwater, Taunton, terminating at junction 31 for Exeter.
-Congestion on the section south of the M4 is common during the summer holidays, on Friday afternoons and bank holidays.
+It continues past Bromsgrove (and from Birmingham and Bromsgrove is part of the Birmingham Motorway Box), Droitwich Spa, Worcester, Tewkesbury, Cheltenham, Gloucester, Stroud, Bristol, Portishead, Clevedon, Weston-super-Mare, Bridgwater, Taunton, Tiverton, Cullompton, before terminating at junction 31 to the south of Exeter.
+At a total length of 163 miles (262 km), the M5 is the 4th longest motorway in the UK.

 Route

 The M5 quite closely follows the route of the A38 road.
 The two deviate slightly around Bristol and the area south of Bristol from junctions 16 to the Sedgemoor services north of junction 22.
 The A38 goes straight through the centre of Bristol and passes by Bristol Airport, while the M5 skirts both, with access to the airport from junctions 18, 19 or 22.
 The A38 continues south into Devon from junction 31, near Exminster.

 Junction 15 of the M5 is a large four-level stack interchange, named the Almondsbury Interchange, where the M5 meets the M4.

 The Avonmouth Bridge, between junctions 18 and 19, is often a bottleneck during heavy traffic periods, due mainly to lane drops at either end of the bridge for the respective junctions, and the sharp angle in the centre of the bridge, which causes larger vehicles to slow considerably.
 There are split-level carriageways where the M5 ascends the hillsides above the Gordano Valley, between Portishead, junction 19 and Clevedon, junction 20.

-Between junction 21, Weston-super-Mare and junction 22, Burnham-on-Sea, the M5 passes by an isolated landmark hill called Brent Knoll.
+Between junction 21, Weston-super-Mare and junction 22, Burnham-on-Sea, the M5 passes by an isolated landmark hill called Brent Knoll and crosses the western end of the Mendip Hills.
 The Willow Man sculpture is visible from both carriageways, and acts as a landmark just to the south of junction 23, which As of 2021 had degraded and lost its head and arms.